 Dr. Jennifer Shapiro is a home care physician with the Sinai Health System Temmy Latner Centre for Palliative Care.
-She joined PIES Day to share her learnings about Transference and Countertransference in Palliative Medicine.
+Dr. Shapiro joined PIES Day to share her learnings about Transference and Countertransference in Palliative Medicine.

 Dr. Shapiro explained that transference is a theory which was coined by Sigmund Freud, referring to the unconscious redirection of patient’s feelings, attitudes and desires onto the clinician, often deriving from close relationships earlier in life.
 In contrast, countertransference is the unconscious redirection of a clinician’s feelings and desires onto a patient or client.

 Throughout her presentation, Dr. Shapiro reviewed personal case studies to showcase to effects of countertransference and presented a model for self-monitoring and reflection to make more objective care decisions.